ppwwyyxx/wechat-dump/README.md

 WeChat(微信), as the most popular mobile IM app in China, doesn't give users any method to export well-formatted history message.
 This tool can parse and export WeChat messages on a rooted android phone.

-It can generate single-file html containing all the messages, including voice messages, images, emoji, etc.
+Right now it can dump messages in text-only mode, or generate a single-file html containing voice messages, images, emoji, etc.

 __NEWS__: WeChat 6.0+ use silk to encode audio.
 The code is updated.